Kristián Bari

 Kristián Bari (born 6 February 2001) is a Slovak professional footballer who currently plays for Fortuna Liga club MŠK Žilina as a left-back.

 Club career

-He is a son of former known Slovak forward Eugen Bari.

 MŠK Žilina

 Bari made his Fortuna Liga debut for Žilina during a home fixture against FC Spartak Trnava on 14 May 2022.

+Personal life

+He is a son of former known Slovak forward Eugen Bari.
+The family is of Romani descent.